vivienfanghuagood/jupyterServer/README.md

 This repository contains a small FastAPI application that launches a Jupyter Lab server inside a Kubernetes pod.

-The web interface provides a single button which starts the pod and shows a progress bar until Jupyter is ready.
-Once the notebook server is up, the page redirects to the running instance.
+The web interface prompts for an email address.
+When you submit the form it launches a Jupyter Lab server inside a Kubernetes pod and stores the resulting URL for that email.
+If you request again with the same email, the stored URL is returned instead of creating a new pod.

 ## Requirements